Google BigQuery Glossary

 Allows multiple values in a single column, useful for denormalized or JSON-like data.

-TIMESTAMP: Includes timezone-aware date and time.
+Includes timezone-aware date and time values.

-DATETIME: Date and time without timezone.
+Date and time without timezone information.

-DATE: Only the calendar date.
+Only the calendar date (YYYY-MM-DD).

 4. Storage & Performance